DayMrz/Projects/projects/hidden-search/Readme.md

 <h1 align="center">  Expanding Cards </h1>
 <p align="left"> This project is part of 50 Projects in 50 days.

-I have updated the images with one of my favorite Anime.</p>
+I decided to add a background with the CSS function repeating-linear-gradient()</p>

 ## Build With